calwilee/LoLEDA/README.md

 ### Data Cleaning

 > Region Filtration

 For this analysis, we are going to be focusing on tier-one leagues, Worlds, and MSI, since these leagues contain the best players and highest quality gameplay.
 We filter for these leagues in our dataframe rows

 > Dropping Summary Rows

 If we take a look at our dataframe, we notice it contains two summary rows for each match.
 We will need to drop these rows in order to combine values in `champion`.

 > Finding the Most Banned Champions

-In order to be able to answer our question, we must first find the top banned champions
+In order to be able to answer our question, we must first find the top banned champions.
+We Generate a series of the most banned champions by

-> Game Agregation and Converting Played Champions to list We group our data by `league`, `gameid`, and `teamname` and utilizing a custom aggregation function, we combine the 5 champions each team played into a single list value in order to better organize our data and prepare it for merging.
+> Game Agregation and Converting Played Champions to list

+We group our data by `league`, `gameid`, and `teamname` and utilizing a custom aggregation function, we combine the 5 champions each team played into a single list value in order to better organize our data and prepare it for merging.
 We save this dataframe to `champions_played`.

 ```py